+Fresh bread arouses emotions and memories.
 Hardly anyone can resist the desire to bite into aromatic, crispy bread that is still warm from the oven.
 And why should you have to resist?
-Baking is child’s play with our ready to bake Classic White Bread Mix, even for the inexperienced, who have never made yeast dough before.
+Baking is child’s play with our ready to bake Bread Mix, even for the inexperienced, who have never made yeast dough before.
 It can be easily baked either in bread machines or in normal ovens.

 Wake up to the aroma of freshly baked bread

 A bread machine can help you to become a master baker.
 And it doesn’t take any effort at all.
 Because the bread is mixed and baked automatically.
 The machine can be pre-programmed, so that the white bread loaf is baked freshly just in time for breakfast.
 All one needs to do is to put in the ingredients, set the bread type, baking mode, browning degree and time et voilá.
 The machine takes care of the rest.

 Oscar, our master chef, has tested out the Kenwood bread machines for you, which are made of high-grade stainless steel and have an extra gluten-free programme: 14 different (kneading and baking) programmes for various types of bread and dough.
 A 58 minute rapid bake programme.
 Three browning levels – light, medium and dark, pre-programmable up to 12 hours.
 Capacity: 500 g, 750 g and 1000 g.
 The operation of the machine is child’s play and the result is pure enjoyment!

 Sweet, salty, hearty, delicate...